xsk07/LTLpSeparator/README.md

 - Syntax and parsing support for the Linear Temporal Logic with Past operators over Finite traces (LTLpf);
 - Conversion of LTLpf formulas containing unary temporal operators into an equivalent form of the US temporal logic;
-- Visualization of the tree structure of the formulas;
+- Visualization of tree representation of the formulas;
 - Separation of LTLpf formulas into a triple of pure past, pure present and pure future ones, built up on basic boolean operators and by the only binary temporal operators Until and Since, with the possibility of viewing the elimination rules of the Separation Theorem applied by the algorithm;